-For those who have no clue, people wear the poppy from late October to mid-November, primarily to remember those who died in WWI.
-The peace treaty to end that war was signed at the 11th hour on the 11th day of the 11th month in 1918.
-Hence, 11:11 is observed as Remembrance Day (or Armistice Day).
+For those who have no clue, people wear the poppy from late October to mid-November to honor those who died in World War I. The armistice to end that war was signed at the 11th hour of the 11th day of the 11th month in 1918.
+Hence, 11/11 is observed as Remembrance Day (or Armistice Day).

-The United States changed the name in 1954 to Veterans Day to honor those who served and died in all wars, including Iraq and Afghanistan.
 Naturally, we thank all veterans for their service.
 But Black soldiers who fought heroically in both World Wars deserve special mention.
-After all, nothing could have been more humbling or humiliating than fighting in Europe to “make the world safe for democracy,” only to return to an America that was still neither safe nor democratic — for Black folks.
+After all, nothing could have been more humbling — or humiliating — than fighting in Europe to “make the world safe for democracy,” only to return to an America still neither safe nor democratic for Black folks.

-The heroic poem “In Flanders Fields” was inspired by the death of a soldier in WWI.
-Over time, it has evolved into an elegy for all war dead.
-My primary school teacher taught me to recite it with the same reverence that my Sunday school teacher reserved for “The Lord’s Prayer.”
+The famous poem “In Flanders Fields” was inspired by the death of a soldier in WWI.
+Over time, it evolved into an elegy for all war dead.
+My primary school teacher made us recite it with the same reverence my Sunday school teacher reserved for “The Lord’s Prayer.”

 IN FLANDERS FIELDS